Lesson Learned: Get to Know the Educator Expense Tax Deduction

 How to Qualify

 The educator expense deduction is generally associated with teachers, but it's available to some others in a similar line of work.
 Specifically, someone who works as a teacher, instructor, counselor, principal or aide for students in kindergarten through 12th grade may claim the deduction.
+(Beginning in 2026, a law includes coaches to the list of educators.)
 So, for instance, a guidance counselor who provides college prep materials to high school juniors may qualify.

 To receive the deduction, you must work at least 900 hours during the year at a school certified by a state to provide elementary or secondary education.
 This applies to private and religious schools as well as to public schools.
 Finally, you must cough up the money for the expenses yourself — it can't come from another source.